 You can opt for several approaches to investing, depending on your personal preferences and financial objectives.
 Consider these three guiding questions:

-- What is my investing goal?
-Before investing in your first financial asset, you must define your investing goal.
+• What is my investing goal?
+Before you invest £100k in your first financial assets in the UK, you must define your investing goal.
 Do you want to increase the sum to buy a house in the country?
-Perhaps you prefer to use it for a comfortable early retirement?
+Would you prefer to use it for a comfortable early retirement?
 Your investing goals define your investing strategies and whether you should pursue short-term or long-term benefits.

-- What is my risk tolerance?
-Granted, £100k is a lot of money to risk.
+• What is my risk tolerance?
+No doubt, £100k is a lot of money to risk.
 However, the gains from it have a lot of potential as well, as higher risk implies higher rewards.
 How much you are willing to risk is vital to devising the right investing strategy.

-- How much do I want to be involved?
+• How much do I want to be involved?
 Some approaches require you to put in more effort than others.
 If you opt for an active investing approach, you will likely have to spend substantial time pursuing intensive trading.
 If this is not your cup of tea, consider passive investing as an alternative.
-Both of these are valid in the long run, but less experienced investors may find passive investing to be a more comfortable pick.
+If you decide to invest £100k in the UK, both of these remain valid in the long run.
+However, less experienced investors may find passive investing to be a more comfortable pick.
 After all, the market is a volatile place, even for veteran investors.

 Your decision on investing strategy will depend on your financial goals, personal preference, age, risk tolerance, and the time you are willing to wait for the results.
 Naturally, these factors change over time, so it is beneficial for you to reevaluate your investing profile occasionally.